MariaExtrella/QATestTheAgileMonkeys/README.md

 [SaveUsers.feature](https://github.com/MariaExtrella/QATestTheAgileMonkeys/blob/main/apigraphql/src/test/java/test/graphql/SaveUsers.feature):

 This file contains a JavaScript function to create some new user.
-It contains a [Scenario Outline](https://github.com/intuit/karate#dynamic-scenario-outline), what it means that it receives dinamic datas as JSON.
-This function is defined in the Backgroud part of the Feature file:
+It contains a [Scenario Outline](https://github.com/intuit/karate#dynamic-scenario-outline), what means that it receives dinamic datas as JSON.
+This function is defined in the Backgroud part of the *.feature file:

         # Define a function to generate Users
         * def generatorUser = function(i){ if (i == 3) return null; return { username: 'username' + i + '@test.com', password: 'Password_1', role: 'User' } }

-and it is called defining like text every JSON returned and using it in the body of the post request:
+and it is called defining like text every JSON returned for the JS function and using it in the body of the post request:

         Scenario Outline: Save a new User